Shia view of Aisha

 The Shi'a views of Aisha are generally unfavourable.
 Her role in the Battle of the Camel is widely considered the most significant source of such contempt.

-Shi'a also consider Aisha to be a controversial figure because of her political involvement.
+Some Shi'a also consider Aisha to be a controversial figure because of her political involvement.
 Aisha came from a political family lineage, as she was the daughter of Abu Bakr, the first caliph.
 Aisha also played an active role in Muhammad's political life; she was known to accompany him to wars, where she learned military skills, such as initiating pre-war negotiations between combatants, conducting battles, and ending wars.

 Wife of Muhammad

 Status as favorite wife

 Shias reject the idea that Aisha was Muhammad's favorite wife and believe that Muhammad favored none of his wives in compliance with the Qur'anic verse:

 Marry women of your choice, Two or three or four; but if ye fear that ye shall not be able to deal justly (with them), then only one, or (a captive) that your right hands possess, that will be more suitable, to prevent you from doing injustice.